jdavidmitchell/kubernetes-the-hard-way/README.md

 Way](https://github.com/kelseyhightower/kubernetes-the-hard-way/) guide.
 It
-compiles AWS CLI commands, mainly from revision [8185017](https://github.com/kelseyhightower/kubernetes-the-hard-way/tree/818501707e418fc4d6e6aedef8395ca368e3097e) of the guide (right before AWS support has been removed), with small adjustments.
-Best is to follow the original guide side-by-side with this page as the former providers background and context and this page contains only the commands.
+compiles AWS CLI commands, mainly from revision [8185017](https://github.com/kelseyhightower/kubernetes-the-hard-way/tree/818501707e418fc4d6e6aedef8395ca368e3097e) of the guide (right before AWS support has been removed), with adjustments.
+Best is to follow the original guide side-by-side with this page as the former provides background and context.

 The intent of this page is similar to the original guide.

-CR comment: The terraform script will setup the AWS resources, including an elastic loadbalancer, an ssh key and so on.
-The terraform script will create about half of the certs needed by the k8s cluster.
-After the AWS resources are setup, you will need to proceed with a manual install.
+CR comment: The terraform script (in app/03-provisioning) will setup the AWS resources, including an elastic loadbalancer, an ssh public key and so on.
+After the AWS resources are setup, create.sh will use shell scripts and ansible playbooks to install and configure kubernetes.
-This README has been updated with the lastest versions and the latest configuration files, but these configuration files below should be compared the configuration files in [kelsey hightower's repo](https://github.com/kelseyhightower/kubernetes-the-hard-way/) to check for correctness.
+This README has been updated with the lastest versions and the latest configuration files.
+These configuration files are used in the shell scripts (found in the app directory) to configure kubernetes, and they are provided here for your reference.
+The README contents below should be compared the configuration files in the shell scripts and to the content provided in [kelsey hightower's repo](https://github.com/kelseyhightower/kubernetes-the-hard-way/) to check for correctness.

 ## Labs